servers / cityparity-cost-of-living-quality-of-life-comparison

 | rank_cities Rank supported cities by composite quality-of-life score across five weighted dimensions (financial, healthcare, vacation, childcare, safety_net).
 Returns top N (default 10), with filters for country, countries, region (europe/asia/north_america/south_america/oceania), has_universal_healthcare, include_cities, and exclude_cities.
 Use this to shortlist across many cities; for a head-to-head between two named cities use compare_cities.
 The same scenario is applied to every city so scores are directly comparable (default: single person, 2BR rent, $100k USD-equivalent gross).
 Read-only, no side effects; returns a text summary plus structured JSON. | read | false | unknown |

 | get_inbound_tax_regime Look up a city's inbound-worker tax regime, the special reduced-tax schemes for relocating workers that general cost-of-living tools do not surface.
-Returns null when the country has no modeled regime (most cities).
-Modeled regimes: Italy impatriati (Milan, Rome), Portugal IFICI (Lisbon, Porto), Belgium expat (Brussels), Poland B2B ryczałt (Warsaw, Kraków), Greece inbound (Athens).
-Each entry includes the mechanic (reduction percentage or flat rate), duration, income cap if any, and a conservative eligibility hint.
+Returns regime=null when the country has no modeled regime, which is most cities.
+Modeled across 13 regimes in Belgium, Denmark, Germany, Greece, Ireland, Italy, Netherlands, Norway, Poland, Portugal, Spain, Sweden and the UK.
+Roughly half grant an actual reduction (a reduction_pct or a flat_rate) and the rest are note-only: the regime exists but grants a relocating employee nothing, so reduction_pct and flat_rate are null and the take-home is computed on ordinary tax.
+Each entry returns the mechanic, duration, income cap if any, and a note stating the salary floor where one exists and which eligibility conditions we do not test.
 Read-only, no side effects; returns a text summary plus structured JSON. | read | false | unknown |

 02Install & source